a2geek/dns-publisher-release/docs/processors/bosh-dns.md

 ## Manifest configuration

-The Director source will read a BOSH manifest from the specified director, identifying tags of the form: `dns-entry: my.fqdn.lan` and configure DNS with that entry.
+The Manifest mapping will read a BOSH manifest from the specified director, identifying tags of the form: `dns-entry: my.fqdn.lan` (comma separated for a list) and configure DNS with that entry.
 Configuration options are:

 * `url` is the API endpoint to the BOSH director,
 * `certificate` is the certificate enabling trust,